Lab 3: Higher-order functions

 Exercise 2

 Suppose we represent univariate polynomials as lists of monomials.
-Each monomial of the form is represented as a list (a n)
+Each monomial of the form (a n)

 consisting of the coefficient a